xpgram/advance-wars/src/00 - Todo List.md

 - One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
 I'm not sure *how* but I know it's possible.
 Units hidden by fog should be unknown to the player, but the client knows always.
 If a hacker could get the game to log the objects of the map, I can't stop them.
 Ideally this would be information known to the server and shared only when necessary.
 Oh well.
 But anyway, good essay detail.
 Proves I think.

-- [ ] Refactor pointer.pointerWithin → pointer.pointerEntered
-  pointerWithin uses container.width and .height to infer whether the pointer is over the object or not, but it's imprecise for some reason. .pointerEntered depends on Pixi's internal 'mouseover' and 'mouseout' events, which are much more pixel-perfect.

 - [ ] Pointer controls: Click-Hold should start ShowUnitAttackRange and MoveCamera
   - [ ] I first need to figure out what "MoveCamera" means in a pointer context, though.
   - [ ] MoveUnit is cancellable by clicking on MapCursor when MapCursor is over a non-highlighted tile.
 This is fine, but feels a little quirky.
 Add a clickable HUD button that signals a cancel intent.